 The first Ice Age European Caucasians are believed to have moved into Europe approximately 40,000 years ago.
 The question is; where did the Caucasoids people from Europe and the Middle East come from?
 Their skeletons have not been found in Africa so it is believed by many, the Caucasoids originated somewhere in the Caucasus region of Southern Russia and developed from the local population.

 The skeletons of Europeans and many people who live in the Middle East are the same and some people in the Middle East have European features and some have the Middle Eastern looks, and both groups are called Caucasoids.
-Both these groups migrated into Europe and the Middle East who replaced the Neanderthals.
+These Caucasoids migrated into Europe and the Middle East who replaced the Neanderthals.

 When Modern Caucasoids migrated into the Middle East and Europe certain changes occurred within both these groups.
 Those who moved into Europe had brown eyes and over time many developed blonde hair and blue or green eyes, while many of those who went into the Middle East have predominantly kept their darker hair and brown eyes and Middle Eastern features.